CryptoRepairCrew/electrum-multicoin-server/HOWTO.md

 1. To increase security you may want to close litecoind for incoming connections and connect outbound only

-2. Consider restarting litecoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network
+2. Consider restarting the coind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network

 ### Step 12.
 (Finally!)
 Run Electrum server